kushagragarwal2443/MultiDigit_Captcha_CNN/README.md

 * Used a train-val split of 80-20 resulting in 24000 training images and 6000 validation images

 #### Methodology used:
-* I tried multiple architectures, including but not limited to SimpleCNNs, Yann LeCun's LeNet-5 (Modified) for MNIST datasets, and the one described below
+* I tried multiple architectures, including but not limited to SimpleCNNs, Yann LeCun's LeNet-5 (Modified) for MNIST datasets, and the one example architecure described below
+* I used 4 different types of networks and then applied ​ a smart majority voting strategy​ to select which model output should be chosen among them.
+I used 3 end to end neural networks and 1 digit extractor + neural net model.
+For detailed implementation details, refer to the Report.

-### Model
+### Example Model
 ________________________________________________________________
 Layer (type)                 Output Shape              Param
 ________________________________________________________________